yidas/python-worker-dispatcher/README.md

 ### Other Methods

 - #### get_results()
-    Get all results in list type after completing `start()`
+    Retrieves a list of all task return values after `start()` has completed.

+    Returns an array/list containing only the custom return values from each executed task function.

 - #### get_logs()
-    Get all logs in list type after completing `start()`
+    Returns a list of all task logs after `start()` has completed.

-    Each log is of type dict, containing the results of every task processed by the worker:
+    Each log is a dictionary representing a single task's result:
     - task_id *(Auto-increased number)*
     - started_at *(Unixtime)*
     - ended_at *(Unixtime)*